 Cited Reference searching is the ability to search the list of references (or footnotes) found in journal articles, books, dissertations, websites, etc. It is based on the premise that you have a scholarly work in-hand that you really like and you want to see who else has used that work in their research - ergo, have included it in their list of references (or footnotes).
-Typically, cited reference searching involves looking for works by a particular author or for a specific piece.
+Typically, cited reference searching involves looking for works by a particular author or for a specific piece of scholarship.

-The 3 "main" databases below each have their strengths and weaknesses.
+The 3 "main" databases each have their strengths and weaknesses.
 None of them should be used exclusively.

 Web of Science (WoS) is the name of the software umbrella under which several databases reside.
 Researchers interested in cited reference searching would find the following WoS databases useful:

 Using some little known features of Web of Science you can:

 The Specialized Citation Reports link below describes how to do these things.
 If you need assistance/advice, please contact the librarian on the right side of this page..

 Google Scholar provides a simple way to broadly search for scholarly literature.
 It is designed very similar to the main Google search, but the results are limited to just scholarly sources: papers, theses, books, abstracts and articles, from academic publishers, professional societies, preprint repositories, universities and other scholarly organizations.
 One of the key features is that it will show how many times a piece has been cited within Google Scholar.